turtle96/taskell/docs/UserGuide.md

 To delete a task, use the delete command.
 This command deletes the task at a specified INDEX.
 The index refers to the index number shown in the most recent listing.<br>
 Format: `delete INDEX`<br>
  <br><img src="images/delete1.png" width="600"></br>
-Picture 5 and 6: Entering `delete 1 will delete "Arrange meeting with XYZ company".`<br>
+Diagrams 5 and 6: Entering `delete 1 will delete "Arrange meeting with XYZ company".`<br>

 Example: `find violin, then delete 1<br>
 This deletes the 1st task in the results of the find command.